llyx97/Rosita/README.md

 cd data/${TASK_NAME}$
 split -500000 -d train_aug.tsv train_aug
 ```
-Now we have subsets with 500,000 datas in each.
+Now we have subsets with 500,000 data samples in each.
 Rename the subset files as `train_aug0.tsv, train_aug1.tsv ...`

 Fine-tuning BERT-base
 ========